eemeliahokas/eemeliahokas/README.md

 ### About me!

-I'm Eemeli, a Bachelor of Science in Computer Science based in Joensuu.
+I'm Eemeli, a Bachelor of Science in Computer Science based in Espoo.
 I'm excited to bring my skills and knowledge to a professional setting and continue to learn and grow in the field of computer science.

 ### Skills: